Friday 16 August 1940

-U-100 (Kapitänleutnant Joachim Schepke) torpedoes and sinks 4864 ton British freighter Empire Merchant in the Western Approaches.
+U-100 (Kapitänleutnant Joachim Schepke) torpedoes and sinks 4864-ton British freighter Empire Merchant in the Western Approaches.
 There are 49 survivors and seven crew perish.
-The Empire Merchant is an independent, zig-zagging at a fast 16 knots, and Schepke uses two torpedoes which hit the stern.
+The Empire Merchant is an independent, zig-zagging at a fast 16 knots, and Schepke uses two torpedoes that hit the stern.

 U-48 (Korvettenkapitän Hans Rudolf Rösing) torpedoes and sinks 2325 ton collier Hedrun in the Western Approaches.
 There are 21 survivors, and 8 crew perish.
-Hedrun is travelling with Convoy OB 197.
+Hedrun is traveling with Convoy OB 197.

 U-46 (Kapitänleutnant Engelbert Endrass) torpedoes Dutch freighter Alcinous in the same area, but she is taken under tow and makes it to port.

-British 5309 ton freighter City of Birmingham hits a mine and sinks about 5 miles from the Humber River.
+The British 5309-ton freighter City of Birmingham hits a mine and sinks about 5 miles from the Humber River.
 Everybody survives.
 The cargo of copper and tin is quite valuable and worthy of salvage.